saiarjunkumbum/Performing-Analysis-of-Meteorological-Data/README.md

 My goal in this Internship (of data analysis) was to transform the raw data into information and then convert it into knowledge.
-In this Internship assignment, I was responsible for performing data cleaning, performing analysis for testing the (given) Hypothesis and finally concluding this by writing a blog article.
+In this Internship assignment, I was responsible for performing data cleaning, performing analysis for testing the (given) Hypothesis.

     The Null Hypothesis H0 is "Has the Apparent temperature and humidity compared monthly across 10 years of the data indicate an increase due to Global warming"